 Looking Ahead

 Many new professional connections were forged during the PREP exchange at the Getty.
-In October 2018, the PREP cohort had the chance to strengthen these relationships when we met again at the Zentralinstitut für Kunstgeschichte (Central Institute for Art History) in Munich.
+In October 2018, the PREP cohort will have the chance to strengthen these relationships when we meet again at the Zentralinstitut für Kunstgeschichte (Central Institute for Art History) in Munich.

-In 2019, the third PREP cohort convened in Dresden and Washington, DC, and ultimately, all participants were connected through PREP’s “research autobahn.”
-PREP participants also worked together to develop an online guide to provenance resources in the US and Germany.
-This resource is available to the broader provenance research community, giving them access to the “research autobahn” as well.
+In 2019, the third PREP cohort will convene in Dresden and Washington, DC, and ultimately, all participants will be connected through PREP’s “research autobahn.”
+PREP participants will also work together to develop an online guide to provenance resources in the US and Germany.
+This resource will be available to the broader provenance research community, giving them access to the “research autobahn” as well.